 Terms of office for appointed Board members are determined by the Board according to the specific needs of the positions.

 6.1.4 Two Athletes Commission representatives and this would usually be the Chair and Vice-Chair.

+The Continental Federation Director shall be elected by the Continental Federation Members.

-6.1.5 Up to two Independent Board members with the specific skill sets to assist the Board in implementing the WL Strategic Plan.
+6.1.6 Up to two Independent Board members with the specific skill sets to assist the Board in implementing the WL Strategic Plan.